 As you’re focusing on doing less, buying less, spending less, etc. to create a simpler Christmas, keeping an attitude of gratitude will make it a lot easier.

-When you take the time to notice and appreciate all the wonderful things that already fill your life, it’s a great way to bring yourself back to a place of “enough” in your life, especially during the holidays.
+When you take the time to notice, be mindful of and appreciate all the wonderful things that already fill your life, it’s a great way to bring yourself back to a place of “enough” in your life, especially during the holidays.

 Instead of feeling like you don’t have enough, aren’t doing enough or aren’t good enough, gratitude can help you see that you do and you are.